Permafrost/Tundra/SERVICES.md

 * `$duration.input` is an `IData` document containing arbitrarily specified duration strings to be formatted.
+  * `value` is optional and specified as an input only for developer convenience when using this service for a single string value.
+  * `value.list` is optional and specified as an input only for developer convenience when using this service for a list of string values.
+  * `value.table` is optional and specified as an input only for developer convenience when using this service for a table of string values.
 * `$pattern.input` is an optional pattern describing the type of duration specified by the duration strings.
 Defaults to an [ISO8601] XML string.